Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN

 In most cases, the \mobse{} and \sevn{}+\parsec{} stellar tracks show significant differences, especially for the metal-rich stars.
-In the high-mass range of the NS progenitors ($ 14 \lesssim M_\mathrm{ZAMS}/\Msun\lesssim 20 $), the evolution differs substantially after the MS (top panels and middle-left panel in Figure \ref{fig:trackcompare}).
-In particular, in \parsec{}, the stars ignite helium in the red part of the HR diagram ($T_\mathrm{eff}\approx 3000$~K), while in \mobse{} core He burning begins in a bluer region ($T_\mathrm{eff}\gtrsim 5600$~K) when the stars are still relatively small ($R\lesssim 200 \ \Rsun$).
+In the high-mass range of the NS progenitors ($ 14 \lesssim M_\mathrm{ZAMS}/\Msun\lesssim 20 $), the evolution differs substantially after the MS (top panels and middle-right panel in Fig.~\ref{fig:trackcompare}).
+In particular, in both \parsec{} models, the stars ignite helium in the red part of the Hertzsprung-Russell (HR) diagram ($T_\mathrm{eff}\approx 3000$~K), while in \mobse{} core He burning begins in a bluer region ($T_\mathrm{eff}\gtrsim 5600$~K) when the stars are still relatively small ($R\lesssim 200 \ \Rsun$).

 Figure \ref{fig:trackcompare} shows that the star with $M_\mathrm{ZAMS}=14 \ \Msun$ ignites helium in an even bluer position in the HR at $T_\mathrm{eff}\approx 10^4$~K, when it has a radius of $\approx70 \ \Rsun$.
 Therefore, in \mobse{}, the NS progenitors tend to interact with their binary companion after or during the core He burning phase.
 In contrast, when \sevn{} makes use of the \parsec{} tracks, most of the NS progenitors interact before helium ignition, i.e., during the Hertzsprung gap or giant branch phase (\bse{} types 2 and 3, see Table \ref{tab:phases}).
 Since most binary-evolution processes depend on the stellar type (e.g., RLO, Section \ref{sec:rlo}), these differences have a dramatic impact on the production of BNSs (Sections \ref{sec:bnsform} and \ref{sec:BNSmeff}).